-- See Health and social care professionals working closer together - Older people/ complex needs receive the right support at the right time, Live well and independently by managing their conditions themselves. - Hospitals will focus on the acute medical support and stays in hospital will be shorter. - Individuals will benefit from more care being delivered in the community, and where possible, at home.
+- Hospitals will focus on the See Health and social care acute medical support and professionals working closer stays in hospital will be together shorter. - Older people/ complex needs Individuals will benefit from receive the right support at more care being delivered in the right time, Live well and the community, and where independently by managing possible, at home. their conditions themselves.